Insert a multi-element container.

 Inserts an invisible container into your app that can be used to hold multiple elements.
 This allows you to, for example, insert multiple elements into your app out of order.

-To add elements to the returned container, you can use "with" notation (preferred) or just call methods directly on the returned object.
+To add elements to the returned container, you can use the with notation (preferred) or just call methods directly on the returned object.
 See examples below.

 Function signature[source] | |